Sidhoh/Komb/README.md

 Komb is a CLI tool for windows, allows user to create folder , text document etc... from the command promt

 ## Note
-This peace of softwware i
+This piece of softwware is still under development.

+### Instalation

+- Install Komb and extract the zip file.